mayalinetsky/YData-MLOps-Automatic-Improvement/Docs/Project/Charter.md

 ## Scope
 * What data science solutions are we trying to build?<br>
-We were trying to implement a post-hoc framework by IBM, called Uncertainty Quantification 360.
+We were trying to implement a post-hoc framework by IBM, called Uncertainty Quantification 360.<br>
-The UQ360 takes the predictions of the costumers model (i.e. base model), and trains a metamodel to predict on what samples the base model is going to predict wrong.<br><br>
+The UQ360 takes the predictions of the customers' model (i.e. base model), and trains a metamodel to predict on which samples the base model is going to predict wrong on.<br><br>
 * What will we do? <br>
-The frameworp adds the metamodel as a wrapper to the base model, which is pre-trained and whose parameters are inaccessible.<br><br>
+The framework adds the metamodel as a wrapper to the base model, which is pre-trained and whose parameters are inaccessible.<br><br>
 * How is it going to be consumed by the customer?<br>
 We provide the costumer with an API that uses the UQ360 and implements an additional step that may be used instead of their existing model.<bR>
-An example notebook is provided at: [baseline-impl-bank-marketing-dataset](https://github.com/mayalinetsky/YData-MLOps-Automatic-Improvement/blob/1389f8bebf4eccd8e390ecbd7c7b6e4ae9161a29/Code/notebooks/baseline-impl-bank-marketing-dataset.ipynb)
+An example notebook is provided at: [example usage notebook](../../Code/notebooks/auto_improve_example_usage.ipynb)

 ## Personnel
 * Team: